Pyewacket (familiar spirit): In popular culture

-In the Hollywood film Bell, Book and Candle (1958), Pyewacket is the name of the brown sealpoint Siamese cat/familiar of Gillian Holroyd, a witch played by Kim Novak.
+In the Hollywood film Bell, Book and Candle (1958), Pyewacket is the name of the brown sealpoint Siamese cat / familiar of Gillian Holroyd, a witch played by Kim Novak.
 The film was adapted from a 1958 Broadway play that continues to be produced in community theatres.

 In the 1967 children's novel Pyewacket, the title character and protagonist is an alley cat.

 Fantasy author Dianne Sylvan's Shadow World series features a Wiccan character, Stella, whose cat is named Pyewacket after the film.

 Pyewacket is a 2017 horror film.

 Pyewackett (with two T's) is the name of a folk band who released several albums in the 1980s.

 In Peter Swanson's Henry Kimball book series, Kimball's cat is named Pyewackett.

 In Death at a Dive Bar, a mystery game by Hunt-a-Killer, the cats of a local woman described as a witch are named Pyewacket and Vinegar Tom.

+Pyewacket is a Santa Cruz 70 ultralight sailing yacht owned by Roy E. Disney that set the monohull time record in the 1999 Transpac from Los Angeles to Honolulu.